apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/default.md

 found in section [Restriction Management](../authorization/restriction.html).

 <a name="representation"></a>

 ### Representation in the Repository

-All access control policies defined with an Oak repository are stores child of the node they are bound to.
+Access control policies created and modified using the default authorization model are stored as child of the node they are bound to with name `rep:policy` or as node with path `/rep:repoPolicy` (for repo-level policies).
 The node type definition used to represent access control content:

     [rep:AccessControllable]
       mixin